James Cash Penney: Early life and education

 Penney was born on September 16, 1875, on a farm outside of Hamilton, Missouri, the seventh of twelve children, only six of whom lived to adulthood, born to James Cash Penney and Mary Frances (born Paxton) Penney.
-Penney's father was a Baptist preacher and farmer whose strict discipline included making his son pay for his own clothing once he reached eight years of age.
+Penney's father was a Primitive Baptist preacher and farmer whose strict discipline included making his son pay for his own clothing once he reached eight years of age.

 After graduation from Hamilton High School, Penney intended to attend college with hopes of becoming a lawyer.
 His father's untimely death, however, forced a change in plans, and Penney was forced to work as a store clerk to help support the family.
 Penney's tuberculosis caused him to venture west to Longmont, Colorado.